 Diamond fluorescence refers to the intensity of a colored glow (usually blue) that is visible when a diamond is exposed to UV light.
-Under normal daylight, a diamond with a strong fluorescence is likely to look milky and lifeless.
+Under normal daylight, a diamond with a strong fluorescence can sometimes look milky and lifeless.
+Diamonds with none or a faint fluorescence are rarer than those with a strong or very strong fluorescence.

 For diamonds with faint or no fluorescence, this does not affect the natural appearance of the diamond but a more fluorescent diamond glows in natural sunlight too and this can be perceived as being undesirable in a white diamond.